LEAP energy bill assistance and weatherization in Colorado.

 The Colorado Low-Income Energy Assistance Program (LEAP) and weatherization are the two main federally funded but state-supervised heating and utility bill resources for low income families.
-While the money for them comes from the federal government, the applications are accepted at the county level in Colorado, and cash disbursements are also authorized at each local town and county.
+While the money for them comes from the federal government, the applications are accepted at the county level in Colorado.
+Find phone numbers to apply at below.
+Cash disbursements are also authorized at each local town and county.
 You need to apply there.

 Working in close partnership with the U.S. Department of Energy and local community action agencies, the state of Colorado offers both LEAP and weatherization services to low-income residents.
 This provides individuals with the opportunity to get cash grants for paying heating bills, and it will allow people to access free or cost-effective energy efficiency services.
 Together they offer eligible residents the ability to save money on their energy bills, and can help them pay their current winter heating bills.